previous next contents top

 Polymorphic selection

-Selection from heterogeneous structures such as nested tuples seems to require parameterization of a term by a type function that is not a type constructor.
-We have run into such selection problems on several occasions; last time, when designing typed printf and scanf sharing the same formatting specification.
-The problem turns out solvable with mere Hindley-Milner polymorphism, after we exploit the deep connection between polymorphism and inlining.
+Selection from heterogeneous structures such as nested tuples seems to require parameterization of a term by a general type function (not a mere type constructor).
+We ran into such selection problems on several occasions; last time, when designing typed printf and scanf sharing the same formatting specification.
+The problem turns out solvable the with mere Hindley-Milner polymorphism, after we exploit the deep connection between polymorphism and inlining.

 let f1 sel = (sel (1,2), sel (3,4));;